brianhill/from-galileo-to-newton/daily_schedule_term_3.md

 ### Week 13 &mdash; Book III: The Phenomena (Continued)

-*Odd schedule this week due to Friday all-hands preg check*
+*Compressed schedule this week due to Friday all-hands preg check*

 * Monday, Nov.
 28 &mdash; Cover Propositions 3 and 4 on the orbit of the Moon (including the scholium to Proposition 4)
 * Preparation for Philosophy Tuesday, Nov.
 29 &mdash; Read the preface to the Principia and the last scholium (you will find them on pp. 3-4 and pp. 485-489 of Densmore) &mdash; Read the second chapter of [Barnard](./resources/ClaudeBernardChapter2.pdf)
 * Preparation for Thursday, Dec.
 1 &mdash; [Problem Set 8](./assignments/PS08.nb.pdf) on planetary motion (including the addition of Problem 3, handed out on Tuesday, on lunar acceleration) &mdash; For Thursday's reading, begin with Proposition 5 on p.
 380, but after p.
 387, skip pp. 388-401, which is a brilliant and challenging discussion of objects on pendula, and after skipping that, tackle pp. 402-421

-### Week 14 &mdash; The Remainder of Book III (pp. 422-484) &mdash; Wherein we come to understand The Shell Theorem
+### Week 14 &mdash; The Remainder of Book III (pp. 422-484) &mdash; The Shell Theorem and Its Consequences

-*And when is Newton going to explain to us the origin of Ocean Tides!?!*
+*And when is Newton going to explain to us the origin of Ocean Tides!?!
+Is there only the brief comment in III.5 Corollary 3 (Densmore p.
+385): hence, &ldquo;the sun and moon perturb our sea,&rdquo; as will be explained?
+If there is no more on the tides in our reading, I will make a problem for you.*

-*And if we find The Shell Theorem to be easy, then we will have time to return to the material on pendula that we skipped.*

-* Tuesday, Dec.
-6
+* Preparation for Tuesday, Dec.
+6 &mdash; pp. 422-451, The Shell Theorem
-* Thursday, Dec.
-8
+* Preparation for Thursday, Dec.
+8 &mdash; pp. 452-484, The Consequences of the Shell Theorem
 * Friday, Dec.
-9
+9 &mdash; We should probably return to the pendulum material that we skipped, pp. 388-401 &mdash; Problem Set 9 on The 2-D Shell Theorem (I can call that &ldquo;The Ring Theorem&rdquo;), and on Ocean Tides

 ### Week 15